TheRaim22/TheRaim22/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning on Georg simon ohm BK
+- 🌱 I’m currently learning on the Georg simon ohm school
 - ⚡ Fun fact: ...